Welcome to my personal publishing project where I present articles, essays and fiction I have written over the years.

 For main headings, go to the navigation bar at the top left of the page.

-Autobiographical notes, including leaving home at age 19, stories about going to London and other experiences.
+Autobiographical notes, including growing up in Birmingham in the 1950s and 60s, leaving home at age 19, discovering London, going to university, and other experiences.

 50 Years Ago Today : introduction